Pa-ppy/Checkout/README.md

 # Checkout

 A website that allows users to create and manage their tasks and activities.
+It is built with Next.js, TypeScript and Tailwind CSS.

-## How to use
+## Features

-Download the zip file and extract or clone the repo.
-Open the directory
-In the terminal, do
+- User Authentication
+- Task Creation, editing and deletion
+- Task status updates (pending or completed)
+- Modern and responsive user interface

+### Installation and setup

+- Clone the repository
+- install dependencies
+- Run the development server
-- npm install
+  npm install
-- npm install next
+  npm install next
-- npm run dev
+  npm run dev

+#### Author

+Raymond Aboagye